-Registered METEO 003 students should enter the course through their course section in Canvas.
+Registered METEO 3 students should enter the course through their course section in Canvas.

 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback, as well as earn academic credit.
 Information about registering for this course is available at the Penn State World Campus.

-Quick Facts about METEO 003
+Quick Facts about METEO 3

-METEO 003 is a General Education course offered by the Department of Meteorology.
+METEO 3 is a General Education course offered by the Department of Meteorology.
 The course is designed specifically for distance learners seeking general science credit.
-METEO 003 will introduce to you a wide variety of basic atmospheric concepts so that you can become a better "weather consumer" (better understand and evaluate weather information) and gain a better understanding of "how the weather works."
+METEO 3 will introduce to you a wide variety of basic atmospheric concepts so that you can become a better "weather consumer" (better understand and evaluate weather information) and gain a better understanding of "how the weather works."

 Why learn about the atmosphere?

 So then, doesn't it make sense to know something about how the atmosphere works and make use of the many types of weather data available to you?
-I certainly think so.
+I certainly think so!
 However, I am continually startled that a lot of people know so very little about something that plays such a pivotal role in their lives.
 Indeed, many people are interested in the weather, but not necessarily interested in learning about the weather.
 Hopefully, as a result of this course, you will come away with some very practical knowledge about the weather.
 This knowledge will make you a better weather consumer (that is, someone who can intelligently process weather information presented to you).
 And, who knows, this knowledge may even save your life!
 In the words of Ben Franklin, you'll be "weather-wise."

 What will you learn in this course?

-METEO 003 seeks to give you a better understanding of atmospheric structure and processes so you can better apply the weather information you encounter.
+METEO 3 seeks to give you a better understanding of atmospheric structure and processes so you can better apply the weather information you encounter.
 With this knowledge of how the atmosphere works, you'll be able to understand what controls the evolution of storms and appreciate why weather forecasts are sometimes highly uncertain.
 You will also learn to "read" the sky so you can make your own short-term forecasts and adjust your behavior accordingly.
 You will also be better able to assess the validity of the commonly expressed concerns about climate change and deteriorating air quality.

-Lesson 11: Patterns of Wind, Water, and Weather in the Tropics (tropics importance to general circulation, Hadley circulation, ITCZ, subtropical high pressure regions, Trade Winds, subtropical jet stream, Asian Summer Monsoon, Ekman Transport, El Niño (and La Niña), teleconnections)
+Lesson 11: Patterns of Wind, Water, and Weather in the Tropics (tropics importance to general circulation, Hadley circulation, ITCZ, subtropical high pressure regions, Trade Winds, subtropical jet stream, Asian Summer Monsoon, El Niño (and La Niña), teleconnections)